nRewik/SimplePDF/README.md

 SimplePDF is a wrapper of UIGraphics PDF context written in Swift.

 You can:
-- [x] add texts, images, spaces and lines
+- [x] add texts, images, spaces and lines, table
 - [x] set up page layout, adjust content alignment
 - [x] generate PDF data/file.